The Forest Catalog Articles How to Order Tile Site Map Search Contact

 The 'Forest' design became one of the most popular in the history of Morris and Co.
 The original now hangs in the Victoria and Albert Museum.

 The Forest is also available as border tiles, a backsplash, or mural.

-Forest Animals Accent Tiles make up a set of 5 forest animals on tumbled Botticino marble.
-Intended for interior use only, they can be used for fireplaces, kitchens, bathrooms, or any interior wall.
+The Lion, The Fox, The Hare, The Raven, The Peacock make up a set of 5 forest animals on 6 tumbled stone tiles.
 They can be sealed for use in a kitchen or bath, as shown in the dragon backsplash.

 Forest tapestry and Philip Webb designs at the V & A

 Copyright information: Images of tile products on this website are ©William Morris Tile, LLC.
 They are derivative works requiring considerable creative effort.
 You are welcome to use the images, with attribution, for any non-commercial purpose, including displaying them on your blog or personal website.
 You may not use them for any commercial purpose without written permission, including but not limited to creating counted cross-stitch patterns, calendars, or any other commercial purpose.
 Contact me for images.